heroku/kafka-packaging-scripts/README.md

 ("CP 1.0.0 Release"), a patch/bug fix release ("CP 1.0.1"), or a snapshot release ("CP 1.0.1-SNAPSHOT").

-## Step 1: Decide the scope of the CP release, make various CP components release-ready
+## Step 1: Decide the scope of the CP release, make CP components release-ready

 First you must decide which features, bugs, etc. should be part of the CP release (for simplicity we ignore the question which projects/components should be included in the first place).
 This decision is technically